 Business books will tell you to routinely review your customer list and fire the bottom X number of clients, either because they are slow to pay, make unprofitable demands or otherwise create a drain on your team – taking time that is valued more and better spent on your top customers.

-The idea is simple – spend less time on the demanding customers that don’t help grow your business, and more time on those who are the most profitable, enjoyable to work with and for whom you provide real value – and they appreciate it!
-The top 10-20 percent of your customers who contribute the most to your success.
+The idea is simple – spend less time on the demanding customers who don’t help grow your business, and more time on those who are the most profitable, enjoyable to work with and for whom you provide real value – and they appreciate it!

 - How do you rate us on a scale of 1-10, with 10 being the absolute best experience possible?

-- If there is one thing you wish we did better, what would it be?
+- If you had to name on thing you wish we did better, what would it be?

 - For referral sources: How can we make YOUR job/life easier?